tableau/TabPy/docs/deploy-to-heroku.md

 # Deploying TabPy to your Heroku account

-To deploy TabPy to a Heroku account:
+To deploy TabPy from master branch to a Heroku account:

 1. Log in to Heroku with your account via a browser.
     If you don't have an account, create one.